 ” The most important thing is to follow my heart, keep learning, and not limit myself too much: That’s when it all feels right.”

-TRIANA: – Arthur, thank you so much for such kind words and compliments.
+TRIANA: – Thank you so much for such kind words and compliments.
 I’m not entirely sure how to respond to that.
-However, when it comes to modelling, I know that one of the reasons that things have worked out so well is that I’m easy to work with, I am generally in a great mood.
+However, when it comes to modeling, I know that one of the reasons that things have worked out so well is that I’m easy to work with, I am generally in a great mood.

 ” It’s how it works – most people probably don’t think about it.
-In modelling, it is in fact very reasonable.
+In modeling, it is, in fact, very reasonable.
 For sure, looks matter.
-But: in a world full of stunning girls…, your attitude and personality are what makes people want to work with you… The ability to work hard and really devote yourself to the job. ”Ambitious with good intent” – that’s the right way to put it.”
+But: in a world full of stunning girls…, your attitude and personality are what make people want to work with you… The ability to work hard and really devote yourself to the job. ”Ambitious with good intent” – that’s the right way to put it.”

 ” There’s just something with the whole ’feeling’ of burlesque.
 It’s just genuinely intoxicating and alluring.”

-DT 500 ZINE: – Many are trying to divide skills and put them into ‘boxes’, those square people are used to concentrate on one thing, you have got a lot of things, and you seem like you know how to use all yours, how did you manage to work it all together?
+DT 500 ZINE: – Many are trying to divide skills and put them into ‘boxes,’ you have got a lot of things, and you seem like you know how to use all yours, how did you manage to work it all together?